Abhilash-Chandran/vega_embed_flutter/example/example.md

 ## Running the example from the repo.

-The below can be run by changin into the example folder and running for web using the following commands.
+This example can be run by changing into the example folder and running for web using the following commands.

 ```text
 $> git clone https://github.com/Abhilash-Chandran/vega_embed_flutter.git